livekit-examples/agent-starter-swift/README.md

 If you have trouble with screensharing, refer to [the docs](https://docs.livekit.io/home/client/tracks/screenshare/) for more setup instructions.

+### Session

+The app is built on top of two main observable components from the [LiveKit Swift SDK](https://github.com/livekit/client-sdk-swift):
+- `Session` object to connect to the LiveKit infrastructure, interact with the `Agent`, its local state, and send/receive text messages.
+- `LocalMedia` object to manage the local media tracks (audio, video, screen sharing) and their lifecycle.

 ### Preconnect audio buffer

-This app uses `withPreConnectAudio` to capture and buffer audio before the room connection completes.
+This app enables `preConnectAudio` by default to capture and buffer audio before the room connection completes.
 This allows the connection to appear "instant" from the user's perspective and makes your app more responsive.
-To disable this feature, remove the call to `withPreConnectAudio` as below:
+To disable this feature, set `preConnectAudio` to `false` in `SessionOptions` when creating the `Session`.

-- Location: `VoiceAgent/App/AppViewModel.swift` → `connectWithVoice()`
-- To disable preconnect buffering but keep voice:
-  - Replace the `withPreConnectAudio { ... }` block with a standard `room.connect` call and enable the microphone after connect, for example:
-    - Connect with `connectOptions: .init(enableMicrophone: true)` without wrapping in `withPreConnectAudio`, or
-    - Connect with microphone disabled and call `room.localParticipant.setMicrophone(enabled: true)` after connection.

 ### Virtual avatar support

-If your agent publishes a [virtual avatar](https://docs.livekit.io/agents/integrations/avatar/), this app will automatically render the avatar’s camera feed in `AgentParticipantView` when available.
+If your agent publishes a [virtual avatar](https://docs.livekit.io/agents/integrations/avatar/), this app will automatically render the avatar's camera feed in `AgentView` when available.

 ## Token generation in production

 In a production environment, you will be responsible for developing a solution to [generate tokens for your users](https://docs.livekit.io/home/server/generating-tokens/) which is integrated with your authentication solution.
-You should disable your sandbox token server and modify `TokenService.swift` to use your own token server.
+You should replace your `SandboxTokenSource` with an `EndpointTokenSource` or your own `TokenSourceFixed` or `TokenSourceConfigurable` implementation.
+Additionally, you can use the `.cached()` extension to cache valid tokens and avoid unnecessary token requests.

 ## Running on Simulator